RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.0.md

       <Copy SourceFiles="$(TargetPath)-Help.xml" DestinationFolder="$(TargetDir.Replace(`netstandard2.0`,`net5.0`))\" />
     </Target>
 1. Error `System.Runtime.Loader.AssemblyLoadContext.OnAssemblyResolve(RuntimeAssembly assembly, String assemblyFullName)
-New-IshSession: Could not load file or assembly 'System.ServiceModel.Primitives` brought me here [Resolving PowerShell Module Assembly Dependency Conflicts](https://devblogs.microsoft.com/powershell/resolving-powershell-module-assembly-dependency-conflicts/).
+New-IshSession: Could not load file or assembly 'System.ServiceModel.Primitives' brought me here [Resolving PowerShell Module Assembly Dependency Conflicts](https://devblogs.microsoft.com/powershell/resolving-powershell-module-assembly-dependency-conflicts/).
 By running `[System.AppDomain]::CurrentDomain.GetAssemblies() | Out-GridView` you can see that my wanted (latest) version 4.8.1 is not competing with the out-of-the-box version of PowerShell/dotnet.
 Publishing problem perhaps, as copying %USER%\.nuget\packages\system.servicemodel.http\4.8.1\lib\netcore50\System.ServiceModel.Http.dll to \Source\ISHRemote\Trisoft.ISHRemote\bin\Debug\net5.0 and same for System.ServiceModel.Primitives.dll made it work under PowerShell 7.
 So next up is MSBuild/Publish routines/knowledge, inspired by Azure module.
 Could be caused by `<CopyLocalLockFileAssemblies>true</CopyLocalLockFileAssemblies>`

-## Next
-1. `ISHRemote.psm1` in a multi-target framework setup can detect in PowerShell if it is `Core` or `Desktop` and in turn if it is Framework, Core 3, Core 5 (or higher) by `[Environment]::Version` (which returns 5.0.3.-1)
-1. Remove `System.Reflection...` again if I go multi-target.
-1. Parameter `-PSCredential` doesn't work because of `SecureString` being Windows cryptography only according to https://github.com/PowerShell/PowerShell/issues/1654 ... what is next?
-Needs alignment with https://devblogs.microsoft.com/powershell/secretmanagement-and-secretstore-release-candidate-2/
-    1. Also a `New-IshSession` scheduled task code sample like in the past using Windows-only `ConvertTo-SecureString` is required, perhaps over Secret Management.
-1. Upon WCF Proxy retrieval from IshSession object, there used to be a `VerifyTokenValidity` that would check the authentication, and potentially re-authenticate all proxies.
-For `AuthenticationContext` we only now it is valid for 7 days, so ISHRemote could track that or the script using ISHRemote should handle that for now.
-Actually if you pass `AuthenticationContext` by ref on every call it gets refreshed anyway, so only a problem if IshSession is not used for 7+ days.
+    1. Kudos to @ivandelagemaat for getting the build sytem running, one module for Windows PowerShell and PowerShell Core.
+Below some quick notes on the most important victories.
+Even integrated the NuGet package of `XmlDoc2CmdletDoc`
+    1. He added a `.github/workflows/continuous-integration.yml` file that autobuilds this branch.
+And `\Source\ISHRemote\Directory.Build.props`
+    1. Rolled back to older 'System.ServiceModel.Primitives' versions.
+The ones that came with PowerShell SDK, this avoids the Azure assembly loader variations and more.
+    1. Earlier code used proxy `Application25Soap12` which is lowered to `Application25Soap` (probably 1.1) which in essence is ASMX anyway.
     1. Consider build.props, and script
         1. Inspired from `\Properties\AssemblyInfo.cs`, `\Properties\AssemblyInfo.targets` and `\Properties\ModuleManifest.targets`
         1. `Trisoft.ISHRemote\ISHRemote.PostBuild.ps1`
     1. It looks like `PSSnapIn` was wiring up the format xml.
 The class was removed, who now suggests to pick up the rendering format xml.
+    1. `ISHRemote.psm1` in a multi-target framework setup can detect in PowerShell if it is `Core` or `Desktop` and in turn if it is Framework, Core 3, Core 5 (or higher) by `[Environment]::Version` (which returns 5.0.3.-1)... based on `$PSVersionTable`
+1. Cleaned up `NewIshSession.Tests.ps1` noticing the HTTPS/SSL (even TLS1.3) is missing, Timeout parameters are uncertain, PSCredential is a gap... but test has been cleaned up given 48 successes

+## Next
+1. Build `Debug` in the same way as `Release` with copied `Scripts` folder (also the only folder for PSScriptAnalyzer to enforce) so that `ISHRemote.PesterSetup.ps1` can keep pointing to the `Debug` packaged ISHRemote.
+1. `$IshSession.Protocol` with enum values `Asmx-AuthenticationContext` and `OpenAPI-BasicAuthentication`... defaults currently to Asmx, could later be detected based on the url or `clientconfiguration.xml`
 1. Is `CertificateValidationHelper.cs` and `ServicePointManagerHelper.cs` still the way to do certificate bypass?
+Make sure TLS 1.3 is activated (possible since net4.8 and higher)
 1. `TrisoftCmdlet.cs` says `[assembly: ComVisible(false)]` ... brrr?
 Why?
+1. Parameter `-PSCredential` doesn't work because of `SecureString` being Windows cryptography only according to https://github.com/PowerShell/PowerShell/issues/1654 ... what is next?
+Needs alignment with https://devblogs.microsoft.com/powershell/secretmanagement-and-secretstore-release-candidate-2/
+    1. Also a `New-IshSession` scheduled task code sample like in the past using Windows-only `ConvertTo-SecureString` is required, perhaps over Secret Management.
+1. Upon WCF Proxy retrieval from IshSession object, there used to be a `VerifyTokenValidity` that would check the authentication, and potentially re-authenticate all proxies.
+For `AuthenticationContext` we only now it is valid for 7 days, so ISHRemote could track that or the script using ISHRemote should handle that for now.
+Actually if you pass `AuthenticationContext` by ref on every call it gets refreshed anyway, so only a problem if IshSession is not used for 7+ days.

 # Backlog
 The below is a list to consider, before execution is preferably transformed into github issues